 |Sort Field||The same as in Notes mode for the card's note.||The content of the note's field that is defined as the notetype's sort field.
 Only this one field can be displayed and sorted by.
 You can change the sort field by clicking Fields... in the editing area.|

 |Tags||The same as in Notes mode for the card's note.||The note's tags.|

-You can see a preview of what the currently selected card would look like when reviewing by clicking the Preview button next to the search box.
-Note that this will not display any type answer fields on your cards, which makes it easier to preview cards quickly.
+You can see a preview of what the currently selected card would look like when reviewing by clicking the Preview button at the top of the editing area.
+Note that this will not display any type-the-answer fields on your cards, which makes it easier to preview the cards quickly.
 In Notes mode, the preview is shown for the first card of the selected note.